QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

       - Enter ``no@thankyou.com`` (or some other senseless address) as the email address and click ``Next`` when Windows 11 setup prompts you to log into your Microsoft account.

       - Enter any text you want in the password field and click ``Sign in``.
-If this method works, youíll get a message saying ìOops, something went wrong.î
+If this method works, you‚Äôll get a message saying ‚ÄúOops, something went wrong.‚Äù

       - Click ``Next``.
-A screen appears saying ìWhoís going to use this device?î This is the local account creation screen.
+A screen appears saying ‚ÄúWho‚Äôs going to use this device?‚Äù This is the local account creation screen.

       - Enter the username you want to use and click ``Next``.

       - Enter a password and click ``Next``.
-You can leave the field blank but itís not recommended.
+You can leave the field blank but it‚Äôs not recommended.